avjewe/cdxdoc/Matcher.md

     * not - Negate : treat a match as a non-match, and vice versa.
     * case - Case Insensitive : ignore case.
 Exact behavior depends on "S"
     * trim - remove leading and trailing whitespce before checking
-    * null - an empty string always matches.
+    * null - an empty string also matches.
 This check happens after trimming.
     * and - See Multi-Match below.
 Matches if all pattern match.
     * or - See Multi-Match below.
 Matches if any pattern matches.